kdyce17/free2use-phishing-url-detect/README.md

                          Pip3 install scikit-learn (MACOS)

   This command will install scikit-learn along with its dependencies.

+NB: An additional python library must be imported before running the code ( flask run )

   FOR MORE INFORMATION CHECK THE README.md.pages file in the free2use phisshing url detect.